e-gov/GOVSSO/TechnicalSpecification.md

 ID Token may consist other OpenID Connect protocol based fields that are not supported in GOVSSO.

-### 5.2 Logout token
+### 5.2 Logout Token

 GOVSSO sends a JWT similar to an ID Token to client applications called a Logout Token ([OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html) "2.4.
 Logout Token") to request that they log out a GOVSSO session or user.
 The token issuer is GOVSSO and the audience is the client application.
-Upon receiving a logout token the client application is expected to validate the token to make sure that it is a valid logout request.
+Upon receiving a Logout Token the client application is expected to validate the token to make sure that it is a valid logout request.
 In case the token is valid the client application session (session between client application and user agent) must be ended.

-Issued logout tokens are linked to ID Tokens via the `sid` claim.
+Issued Logout Tokens are linked to ID Tokens via the `sid` claim.
 Each client application is expected to internally keep track of the ID Token `sid` claim and client application session relations.
 Meaning that each application session during which GOVSSO authentication was used, must hold the `sub` and `sid` values of ID Tokens that were issued during that application session.

-A logout token contains a `sub` claim, a `sid` claim, or both.
+A Logout Token contains a `sub` claim, a `sid` claim, or both.
 If a `sid` claim is present, the client application must log out all client application sessions that contain the same `sid` value.
 If only a `sub` claim is present, then all client application sessions with the same `sub` value must be logged out.
-Logout tokens with only a `sub` value are issued only if the logout was initiated by GOVSSO server (not a client application).
+Logout Tokens with only a `sub` value are issued only if the logout was initiated by GOVSSO server (not a client application).

-OIDC logout tokens can be encrypted but GOVSSO logout tokens are not encrypted.
+OIDC Logout Tokens can be encrypted but GOVSSO Logout Tokens are not encrypted.

-***Example GOVSSO logout token payload***
+***Example GOVSSO Logout Token payload***

 ````
 {